 Value-add content increases time-on-site, lowers bounce rates and improves ROI

 More and more, you’ll see websites on page one and two of search queries with relevant content.
 I personally hate clicking on a site that tells me nothing – instead just leading me to countless pages of links going nowhere.
-While the major search engines do not reveal their search algorithms, they do make recommendations, for instance with Google’s Webmasters Tools.
+While the major search engines do not reveal their search algorithms, they do make recommendations.
 Relevant content creates value, and value sells products and services.
 It’s win-win as this helps with your search engine rankings and your return-on-investment (ROI).

 Content is about supplying answers

 I’ve always heard its best when asked a question that you cannot answer off of the top of your head, to just admit you don’t know the answer, but promise you will find it.
 Or at least give the perception that you have the ability to get the answer.

 Getting back to the prospect in a timely fashion is critically important, whether you have the answer they’re looking for or not.
 You can’t be everything to everybody, but you can be professional in every contact with every prospect and client.

 Under promise and over deliver is a phrase I’ve heard a lot.
 Don’t promise what you can’t deliver.
 Putting relevant content on your website is so much more than an SEO strategy.
 It’s a business strategy – one of providing value, and that’s what drives successful businesses.

 I just had an occasion to review a website that offered web development and SEO services.
 The owner asked for, rather demanded honest reviews of his site.
 Upon scanning through the entire site, I was amazed at the lack of content, which essentially was the equivalent of one H1 tag and one H2 tag – and nothing more.
 When pointed out, they replied that was intentional, as they were focusing on a simplistic theme.
 On the plus side, they did have HTTPS and some nice testimonials.